ns-cchen/fis-migration-tool/README.md

 The `verify-migration.sh` script provides a complete end-to-end migration test that:

-1. Uses existing data from MariaDB (or skips data generation)
+1. Uses existing data from MariaDB
 2. Dumps CSV files from MariaDB
 3. Uploads CSV files to S3
 4. Executes LOAD DATA FROM S3 on Aurora MySQL (optional)